Nadavbm/nogobk/README.md

 ### roadmap

-- transaction and context: prepare for using database to handler context
+- transaction and context: prepare for using database to handler context (not completed)

 - handlers: set http handlers for `/` default redirecting, next handlers: `/login` (if not authenticated), `/signup` (if sumbit form from `/`) and `/profile/{user}` (if user authenticated redirect by user `id`)

-- database: create read\write user\session from\to tables in mapper
+- database: create read\write user\session from\to tables in mapper (first simple, then start use context)

 - create signup endpoint: allow signup via curl, set a signup form that send json `{name: "", email: "", password:""}`, write to `users` table in bcrypt